microsoft/health-architectures/FHIR/FHIRExportwithAnonymization/README.md

         "fhirauth-tenantid": {
             "value": "",
             "metadata": {
-                "description": "Supply only if FHIR authenication and the deployment subscription are not in the same tenant.
+                "description": "Supply only if FHIR authentication and the deployment subscription are not in the same tenant.
 If you are unsure leave "" or remove entire segment"
             }
         },
         "IntegrationStorageAccount":{